camunda/camunda-docs-manual/content/user-guide/runtime-container-integration/tomcat.md

-In a clustered deployment, multiple job executors will work with each other (Note: see [Job Execution in Heterogeneous Clusters](ref:#process-engine-the-job-executor-job-execution-in-heterogeneous-clusters).
+In a clustered deployment, multiple job executors will work with each other (Note: see [Job Execution in Heterogeneous
+Clusters]({{< relref "user-guide/process-engine/the-job-executor.md#job-execution-in-heterogeneous-clusters" >}}).
 On startup, each job executor allocates a UUID which is used for identifying locked job ownership in the job table.
 Hence in a two node cluster, the job executors may total up to 20 concurrent threads of execution.